-4. Safety
+G. Safety.

-- A. Solar Energy Systems and Solar Energy Equipment shall be certified under the applicable electrical and/or building codes, as required. - B. Solar Energy Systems shall be maintained in good working order and in accordance with industry standards.
-Site access shall be maintained, including snow removal at a level acceptable to the local fire department. - C. If Storage Batteries are included as part of the Solar Energy System, they shall meet the requirements of any applicable fire prevention and building code when in use and, when no longer used, shall be disposed of in accordance with the laws and regulations of the Town of Harrison and any applicable federal, state, or county laws or regulations. - 5.
-Abandonment and Decommissioning. - 1.
-All Tier 3 Solar Energy Systems shall submit a Decommissioning Plan along with the Building Permit application. - 2.
-A Decommissioning Plan shall consist of the following: - a.
+- (1) Solar Energy Systems and Solar Energy Equipment shall be certified under the applicable electrical and/or building codes, as required. - (2) Solar Energy Systems shall be maintained in good working order and in accordance with industry standards.
+Site access shall be maintained, including snow removal at a level acceptable to the local fire department. - (3) If Storage Batteries are included as part of the Solar Energy System, they shall meet the requirements of any applicable fire prevention and building code when in use and, when no longer used, shall be disposed of in accordance with the laws and regulations of the Town of Harrison and any applicable federal, state, or county laws or regulations.

+H. Abandonment and Decommissioning.

+- (1) All Tier 3 Solar Energy Systems shall submit a Decommissioning Plan along with the Building Permit application. - (2) A Decommissioning Plan shall consist of the following: - a.
 Documentation of termination of the lease (if applicable). - b.
 Document the removal of all operator owned equipment, concrete, conduits, structures, fencing driveways and foundations. - c.
 Document the removal of any hazardous wastes from the site in accordance with local, County State and Federal waste disposal requirements. - d.
-Document the restoration to the property to the condition that existed prior to the installation of the Solar Energy System. - e.
+Document the restoration to the property to the condition that existed prior to the installation of the Solar Energy System.

+- e.
 Restoration landscaping plan. - f.
 Timeframe for the completion of decommissioning activities. - g.
-Identify the party responsible for decommissioning.

-- 3. Upon cessation of electricity generation of a Solar Energy System on a continuous basis for 12 months, the Town may notify and instruct the owner and/or operator of the Solar Energy System to implement the Decommissioning Plan.
-The Decommissioning Plan must be completed within 120 days of notification. - 4.
-If the owner and/or operator fails to comply with decommissioning the facility upon any abandonment, the Town may, at its discretion, utilize the bond and/or security as defined below, for the removal of the Solar Energy System and restoration of the site in accordance with the Decommissioning Plan. - a.
-The owner/operator shall deposit a security in a form found suitable to the Town of Harrison, such as cash or a bond, in an amount sufficient to ensure the good faith fulfillment of the Decommissioning Plan.
-The amount of the bond or security shall be 125% of the cost of removing the Solar Energy System with an escalator of 2% annually for the life of the Solar Energy System.
-This amount can be reduced by the amount of the estimated salvage value of the Solar Energy System. - b.
+Identify the party responsible for decommissioning. - (3) Upon cessation of electricity generation of a Solar Energy System on a continuous basis for 12 months, the Town may notify and instruct the owner and/or operator of the Solar Energy System to implement the Decommissioning Plan.
+The Decommissioning Plan must be completed within 120 days of notification. - (4) If the owner and/or operator fails to comply with decommissioning the facility upon any abandonment, the Town may, at its discretion, utilize the bond and/or security as defined below, for the removal of the Solar Energy System and restoration of the site in accordance with the Decommissioning Plan. - a.
+The owner/operator shall deposit a security in a form found suitable to the Town of Harrison Law Department, such as cash or a bond, in an amount sufficient to ensure the good faith fulfillment of the Decommissioning Plan.
+The amount of the bond or security shall be no less than 125% of the cost of removing the Solar Energy System with an escalator of 2% annually for the life of the Solar Energy System. - b.
 In the event the owner/operator fails to comply with the requirements of the Decommissioning Plan, and after proper notice and the expiration of any cure periods, the security shall be forfeited to the Town, which shall then utilize the funds to undertake or complete the Decommissioning Plan.
 The security shall remain in full force and effect until restoration of the property, as set forth in the Decommissioning Plan is completed.

-This law shall take effect immediately upon filing with the Secretary of the State of New York.
+This Law shall take effect immediately upon filing with the Secretary of the State of New York.